 This course introduces management principles and the role the Practical/ Vocational Nurse as a leader and member of the healthcare team.
 A student who fails LEAD151CR will be withdrawn from the co-requisite course.
-Prerequisites: VN140CR, VN141CR, VN142CR, VN143CR, VN144CR, VN145CR; Co-requisite: VN152CR algebra, and geometry.
-The metric system, the apothecary system, and conversion between systems are presented.
+Prerequisites: VN140CR, VN141CR, VN142CR, VN143CR, VN144CR, VN145CR; Co-requisite: VN152CR conversion between systems are presented.
 Allied health applications are discussed.
-A student who fails MATH110CR will be withdrawn from the correquisite course.
+A student who fails MATH110CR will be withdrawn from the co-requisite course.
 Prerequisites: None; Co-requisite: VN103CR